zenorocha/liferay-learn/labs/dxp/7.x/installation-and-upgrades/installing-liferay-dxp-on-premises/01-installing-liferay-on-an-application-server/05-installing-liferay-on-websphere.md

 ## Database Configuration

 Administrators can use either Liferay's built-in Data Source Configuration or use WebSphere to manage their database connections.
 If using WebSphere to manage the database connections, follow the instructions below.
 Skip this section if you plan to use DXP's built in data source.
-See [Connecting a Database](../04-connecting-a-database.md) for more information.
+See [Configuring a Database](../configuring-a-database.md) for more information.

 > **Warning:** Liferay uses HSQL by default for demo purposes.
 HSQL should _not_ be used in production instances of Liferay DXP.